 - (252) 475-1413

 A visit to Roanoke Island is not complete without a stop at this gem of a gallery.
-Named among the nation’s top 25 fine art and craft galleries, Silver Bonsai Gallery pulses with spinning kinetic wooden sculptures, paintings, locally crafted jewelry and distinctive gift ideas.
-The gallery is home to the jewelry studio of award-winning master goldsmiths Ben and Kathryn Stewart, creators of the nationally acclaimed Modern Heirloom® jewelry collection.
-Ben and Kathryn specialize in unique jewelry, hand engraving, repair and restoration, and custom design.
-Celebrate the handmade alongside a garden of bonsai trees and supplies at this Outer Banks treasure.
-Each visit to the gallery is an opportunity to enter Silver Bonsai’s inspiring world of fine art, fine craft, one-of-a-kind jewelry and bonsai.
+Named among the nation’s top 25 fine art and craft galleries, Silver Bonsai Gallery is a celebration of American Made Fine Art and Craft displaying beautiful paintings, locally crafted jewelry and distinctive gift ideas.
+The Silver Bonsai is also home to the jewelry studio of award-winning master goldsmiths Ben and Kathryn Stewart, creators of the nationally acclaimed Modern Heirloom® jewelry collection.
+Ben and Kathryn specialize in unique jewelry, hand engraving, repair and restoration and custom design.
+Discover a new hobby while visiting the garden of bonsai trees and supplies at this Outer Banks treasure.
+Each visit is an opportunity to enter Silver Bonsai’s inspiring world of fine art, fine craft, one-of-a-kind jewelry and bonsai trees.

 - I Festival Park, Roanoke Island Festival Park, Across from Manteo Waterfront